macmv/bamboo/README.md

   - [ ] Default chunk/Terrain generation should be easily toggleable with an
         admin command.
 - [ ] (Maybe) support 1000 players on one server
-  - Everything is be very multithreaded.
+  - Everything is very multithreaded.
 This is a very general goal, and is put here as a reminder that things like tick loops are separate for each player.
 - [ ] (Unlikely) Plugin loading in Rust
   - This is a dynamic linking problem.
 It shouldn't be very difficult, and will allow pluggable functionality from multiple plugins, all without re-compiling the server.
 This would act very similar to something like Spigot.
   - This is not a feature I am very interested in.
-Sugarlang is turning out to be very powerful, and I would like to focus on that.
+Panda is turning out to be very powerful, and I would like to focus on that.
 If anyone wants to implement this, feel free to do so.
-Just note that it must be compatable with Sugarlang plugins.
-You need to be able to load both Rust and Sugarlang plugins at the same time.
+Just note that it must be compatible with Panda plugins.
+You need to be able to load both Rust and Panda plugins at the same time.
 - [x] Drop GRPC.
 I think GRPC is great.
 It's the perfect balance of speed and cross-versioning safe, and I think it should be used in place of REST in almost all situations.
 However, I have generated code.
 This means that I know the exact protocol on the sender and receiver.
-This means that I don't really care about how easy the procol is to debug, because its all generated code reading/writing to the wire.
-I also dispise async.
+This means that I don't really care about how easy the protocol is to debug, because it's all generated code reading/writing to the wire.
+I also dispose async.
 It gives you unsized `impl` traits everywhere, and makes it very difficult to work with closures.
 Dropping GRPC means dropping async, which I really want to do.
   - This has been dropped.
-I now use `sc_transfer`, and there is no longer any async within the codebase.
+I now use `bb_transfer`, and there is no longer any async within the codebase.
 - [x] Plugin loading in Panda (custom language)
   - I really tried to use another language for plugins.
 It would have been so